daffakurnia11/speitssc/README.md

 ## Repository Requirement

-Before cloning this repository, make sure you have the following requirements :
+Before cloning this repository, make sure you have these following requirements :

--   PHP Version up to 7.4
+-   PHP 7.4 or higher
 -   MySQL
 -   Composer 2
 -   Gitbash

-<strong>RECOMMEND!</strong> Please using <em>Visual Studio Code</em> for better performence.
+<strong>RECOMMENDED!</strong> Please use <em>Visual Studio Code</em> for better performence.
-Use this extensions in <em>Visual Studio Code</em> to make work easier and tidy up lines of code.
+Use these extensions in <em>Visual Studio Code</em> to work easier and tidy up lines of code.

--   PHP intelephense,
+-   PHP Intelephense,
 -   Laravel Artisan,
 -   Laravel Snippets,
 -   Laravel Blade Snippets,
 -   Laravel Blade Spacer,
 -   Laravel Go To View

+## Usage

+After completely cloning this repository, please do some configuration as below :

+-   Start <code>php artisan serve</code> on your Gitbash

 ## Features

-This repository was created for <a href="https://speitssc.org/" target="_blank">SPE ITS Student Chapter 2020/2021</a> that consists of this following features :
+This repository was created for <a href="https://speitssc.org/" target="_blank">SPE ITS Student Chapter 2020/2021</a> that consists of these following features :

+-   [x] Main Page
 -   [ ] Member Login and Registration

-## What you have to do

-After completely cloning this repository, Please do some configuration as below :

--   Start <code>php artisan serve</code> on your Gitbash

 ## Contact Support

-If you have problems or need help, and also want to give suggestions and criticisms, it is very pleasure to contact the contact below :
+If you have problems or need help, and also want to give suggestions and criticisms, you are welcome to contact me by :

 -   Line : <a href="http://line.me/ti/p/~daffakurnia11">daffakurnia11</a>
 -   Whatsapp : <a href="https://wa.me/6285156317473">0851 5631 7473</a>